keesiemeijer/php-basics-tutorial/arrays.md

 );
 ```

 Arrays with **only** numbered keys are called `numerical arrays`.
-For convenience we don't have to add the keys for numerical arrays (if we don't want to).
+For convenience we don't have to add the numbered keys for numerical arrays (if we don't want to).

 As you can see, the format for array elements in PHP is `key => value` with the `=>` part seperating the key from the value.
 It's also allowed to have a comma after the last element (see `2 => 'rabbit',`).